AnyaReese/ADS-Projects/proj3/report.md

 ### 1.2 Project Overview

 The project can be divided into two parts: **connect the connectors** and **recover the diagram**.
-In the first part, we need to connect all the connectors to find **all the potential paths**.In the second part, we use **backtrace** to recover the diagram by finding the valid paths in the graph.
+In the first part, we need to connect all the connectors to find **all the potential paths**.
+In the second part, we use **backtrace** to recover the diagram by finding the valid paths in the graph.</br>
 We use cpp to implement the project, and the main function is divided into three parts: **create the garden graph**, **find the potential paths**, and **recover the diagram**.
 We use vector to store the information of the connectors and paths, which is convenient for us to access the information and implemented by cpp standard library.
 We also use **recursive function** to recover the diagram, which is a typical backtracking algorithm.

 ## Chapter2: Algorithm Specification